vanessasun64/NameEveryNumber/_posts/2020-01-03-working-on-REU-applications.md

 layout: post
 ---

-“I went to college to be a writer and I will leave it aspiring to be a math professor” *'*cue rest of essay talking about how I’m an atypical math student & my struggles…*'*
+“I went to college to be a writer and I will leave it aspiring to be a math professor” *cue rest of essay talking about how I’m an atypical math student & my struggles...*

 <!--more-->